Eco Friendly Cleaning

 Eco Friendly Cleaning Christmas Morning

-• Wrapping paper: First - don't burn it in the fireplace.
+• Wrapping paper: First, don't burn it in the fireplace.
 The inks on some of the wraps cause toxic fumes when burned.
-Secondly, don't toss it.
+Second, don't toss it.
 Much of the gift wrap (at least that on adult gifts) can be folded or rolled and used again next year.
-Wrap that's torn or crumpled can be saved for children's art projects.
+Torn or crumpled wrap can be saved for children's art projects.

-• Holiday Cards: Leftover Christmas cards can be saved for all sorts of craft projects in 2019.
-Kids can cut out Santas or reindeer to make their own Christmas cards or gift wrap.
-You can even cut them up and use them as gift tags for next year.
+• Holiday Cards: Leftover Christmas cards can be saved for craft projects next year.
+Kids can cut out Santas or reindeer to make Christmas cards or gift wrap.
+You can cut them up and use them as gift tags for next year.

 • Boxes: Most of these can be folded and kept for future use.
 The rest can be recycled.

-• Bows and ribbons: Save the presentable bows and ribbons for next year's gifts.
+• Bows and ribbons: Save the presentable ones for next year's gifts.

 Also check around your community to see whether any children's centers, teacher cooperatives, or recyclers accept holiday trimmings.